For a faster, more profitable home sale

 Bioclean - Bioclean is an all-purpose cleaner containing natural products such as, grapefruit seed and orange peel.
 You can buy this affordable and great smelling product at biokleenhome.com.
 (Only shipped in the U.S.)

-Chlorine Bleach - Bleach is a cheap and well known bacteria and virus slayer.
-It kills mold, spores and allergens on hard non-porous surfaces (like tiles and countertops) but may not get all the mold embedded in porous surfaces, as the mold may have embedded itself deep within.
+Chlorine Bleach - Bleach is a cheap and well known bacteria and slayer of bacteria.
+It kills mold, spores and allergens on hard non-porous surfaces, (like tiles and countertops) but may not get all the mold in porous surfaces, as the mold may have embedded itself deep within.

 Mix together one cup of bleach to one gallon of water in a bucket.
 Pour some of the mixture into a spray bottle.
-Spray onto affected surface and let sit for about 5 minutes.
+Spray onto affected surface and let sit for 5 minutes.
 Rinse with warm water, using a sponge or rag and allow to air dry.
 Repeat if necessary.

 Ammonia - In a spray bottle, combine 50% ammonia to 50% water.

 In a well-ventilated area, spray the ammonia mixture on the affected surface.
-Leave on for two-three hours before rinsing off.
+Leave on for two to three hours before rinsing off.

-Hydrogen Peroxide - In a spray bottle, pour a 3% concentration hydrogen peroxide.
+Hydrogen Peroxide - In a spray bottle, mix a solution of 3% hydrogen peroxide with water.
 Spray on affected area and leave on for 10 minutes.
 Rinse off and allow to air dry.

 Borax - Borax is useful for getting rid of mold and mildew from fabrics and upholstery.
-Make a solution of 1/2 cup of borax and dissolve it in two cups of hot water.
+Make a solution of 1/2 cup of borax dissolved in two cups of hot water.
 Soak a sponge in this solution and rub the affected areas.
 Let the affected article soak in this solution for two hours, or until the stain disappears.
 Rinse well.